-In addition to the community ED teams there are plans for an 8 bed inpatient unit as part of the National Children's Hospital.
+In addition to the community ED teams there are plans for an 8 bed inpatient unit as part of the National Childrens Hospital.
 A sub group of Sharing the Vision is reviewing acute adult inpatient bed provision including the provision of beds for adults with eating disorders (25 beds recommended in MOC).
 We are awaiting the publication of this review.
+There are no costs at present for the additional beds and additional staff required to staff the beds.